Kasar Devi: Kasar Devi temple

-The area is home to deodar and pine forests.
+The area is home to deodar and pine (Pinus roxburghii) forests.
 It also provides views not just of Almora and the Hawalbagh Valley, but also of the panoramic view of the Himalayas from Bandarpunch peak on the Himachal Pradesh border to Api Himal in Nepal.

 A large fair, known as Kasar Devi Fair, is held at the Kasar Devi temple on the occasion of Kartik Poornima in the Hindu calendar, corresponding to November and December.